VisionAmerica – Oxford-Anniston, Alabama

 A devoted family man, Dr. Judge is happily married to Cynthia and they have two young children: Cory and Allison.

-Hillary C. Smith, O.D. specializes in the diagnosis and management of complex eye diseases.
-As an additional specialty, she is highly skilled with the pre- and post-operative management of a variety of ophthalmological surgical procedures.
+Dr. Johnnie R. “J.R.”
+Nobles, Jr., specializes in the diagnosis and management of complex eye diseases, in addition to the pre- and post-operative management of a variety of surgical procedures.

 Darrell E. Wolfley, M.D. is an ophthalmic plastic surgeon specializing in eyelid surgery and surgical procedures of the orbit, forehead, cheeks and lacrimal drainage system.